 If you are in the Minneapolis–St. Paul area, you don't have to travel far to see the fall colors.
 Get some fresh air by strolling through the Minnesota Landscape Arboretum, walking around Lake Minnetonka, or driving through the Minnesota River Valley, just south of Bloomington.

-In the Minneapolis–St. Paul area, the leaves usually begin to change color in mid- to late-September.
-The peak of the fall color is usually around the first and second week in October.
-The colors last another week or two past that, and then the leaves begin to fall signaling the upcoming winter.
+In the Minneapolis–St. Paul area, the leaves usually begin to change color in mid- to late-September, with peak foliage time usually occurring around the first and second week of October.
+The colors survive another week or so after that point but begin turning brown rather quickly, and almost never last until Halloween.

-There are many places to visit, especially in the St. Croix Valley and Bluff Country, with gorgeous river views and many autumn colors to appreciate.
-Check out these day trips from the Twin Cities.
+Venture outside the city and take a drive in the countryside.
+There are many places to visit, especially in the St. Croix Valley and Bluff Country, with gorgeous river views, stunning cliffs, and autumn color.

 This 52-mile stretch from Taylors Falls to the confluence of the St. Croix River with the Mississippi River at Hastings offers much to see.
 Hastings is a quaint community on the bluffs known for its Victorian architecture, especially along the historic downtown streets.
 Visit the LeDuc Historic Estate, a Gothic Revival mansion open for tours through the end of October each year, which is especially picturesque with the backdrop of the autumn trees.

 Stillwater is another fun place to stop.
 The largest city on the St. Croix, it's also one of Minnesota’s oldest towns and has historic architecture where you'll find antique shops, galleries, indie book stores, and local small restaurants.
 It's a place where you can rent a bike and enjoy the scenery, including biking a five-mile loop trail connecting the Minnesota and Wisconsin sides of the St. Croix River.